.webp)

 1. Humanize your outreach

-While most people in the sales world know that new executives want to make an impact in their first 100 days, Jen points out that economic uncertainty has made buyers more cautious about spending money.
+While most people in the sales world know that new executives want to make an impact in their first 100 days, Jen points out that buyers respond to economic uncertainty by exercising more caution about spending money.

-“The very last thing that most buyers want to do in their first 30 days is start lighting money on fire,” says Jen.
-“When there’s as much market uncertainty as there is right now, it creates a risk aversion behavior.
-[As a new executive and buyer], I’m going to make sure that when I ask for money in my first 30 days, I don’t look like I’m spending it irresponsibly.”
+“Most buyers won't make big purchases in their first 30 days—they need to prove they're spending wisely,” says Jen.
+“Market uncertainty makes new executives more cautious about spending.
+[As a new executive and buyer], I’m going to make sure that when I ask for money in my first 30 days, I look like I'm spending it responsibly.”

 Sara Angell, Director of Development at UserGems, agrees with her and cautions against being reactive.
 “Internally and for our customers, we don’t subscribe to reaching out with the mentality of ‘we have to get them in the first 30 days’ for job-change leads,” says Sara.
-“It is still important to reach out to them quickly the first time, but no ask at this stage.
-We recommend a couple of weeks to a month before you start going in really hard, building that value, and working up to the ask.”
+“It is still important to reach out to them quickly the first time, but focus on relationship-building at this stage.
+Wait 2-4 weeks, then start your pitch sequence with specific value tied to their role.”

 {{pipeline-gen-blog-cta}}